 For an affordable meal of gourmet local food, stop by the Heeia Pier General Store and Deli.
 The young and famous chefs combine modern fusion with traditional local meals right on the water on the east side.
-There's also Zippy's, a true local favorite that is fast food, but good food.
+For breakfast or dinner, Cafe Haleiwa on the North Shore serves both at affordable prices.

 8 Pupukea Grill

 Pupukea Grill is a favorite for lunch spot for regular pro surfers, locals, and visitors (check out the array of signed surf photos under the tent).
 Farm fresh island produce and local fish help to inspire a seasonal menu that caters to both locals and visitors alike.
 This is not your usual lunch wagon.
 Although plate lunches are served, the rest of the menu consists of non- traditional lunch wagon fare such as panini, freshly made quesadilla, fish taco, signature fish bowls and shaved ice.
 The most popular item is our fish bowl which is served with freshly made pico de gallo, sour cream, and lime over brown rice.
 Combining "Okazu", Japanese, Mexican and local style cooking techniques and ingredients have allowed them to create a unique niche on the North Shore. ((808) 779-7943)